WickedJester89/justynK/Extracting-the-DIABDAT.MPQ-from-the-GoG-installer.md

 ### Ubuntu

-These dependencies can be installed on an Ubuntu system with the following command (as detailed on the innoextract [official install instructions](http://constexpr.org/innoextract/install) page:
+These dependencies can be installed on an Ubuntu system with the following command (as detailed on the innoextract [official install instructions](http://constexpr.org/innoextract/install) page):

 ```
-sudo apt-get install build-essential cmake libboost-all-dev liblzma-dev
+sudo apt install build-essential cmake libboost-all-dev liblzma-dev
 ```

 ### Other Operating Systems